vrbait1107/MULTISTEP_FORM/README.md

 ## Multistep Form

-- This is simple multistep form with react and react-bootstrap.
+- This is simple multistep form with mongodb, express, react, nodejs and react-bootstrap.
 - This project/repository based on video tutorial of @bradtraversy on Traversy Media Youtube Channel with some modification of mine.
+- This project contains two folder client and server.

 ## Dependencies

-- Please Install dependencies for this project using npm install command this will automatically install dependencies for this project.
+- Please Install dependencies for client and server in their respective folder using npm install command this will automatically install dependencies for this project.

+## Server

+1. To start Server just run command in Server folder nodemon but make sure that you install nodemon globally.
+2. To intsall nodemon globally use npm install -g nodemon this command.
+3. server will run on port 5000.

-## Available Scripts
+## Client

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
+1. To start client run command in client folder npm start
+2. Client will run on port 3000.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.